Wenn niemand lesen kann, wie lehre ich die Bibel?

 One in five not born in Germany

 According to Wikipedia there are around 16.4 million people living in Germany who were not born here.
 As a reminder, Germany currently has 84 million people.
-This means that roughly one in five people came to Germany from another country.
+That means that roughly one in five people came to Germany from another country.
 Incidentally, that is the second highest number in the world.
 And many of them speak German as a foreign language, sometimes better, sometimes worse.
 Many will find it difficult to read in German.
 On the other hand, we Christians have a mission to bring the Good News to all people.
 That's why I love telling "Bible stories" in simple German.
 More about this in my training courses at Training.

 So viele Deutsche können nicht richtig lesen und schreiben